baltrus1/Beacon/README.md

 Open project with Visual studio as CMake project.
 In VS2019 its File->Open->Cmake and navigate to project root, open CMakeLists.txt.

-Install boost, jsoncpp and openssl: vcpkg.exe install boost jsoncpp openssl
+Install boost, jsoncpp and openssl:
+"vcpkg.exe install boost jsoncpp openssl"

 Set all variables specified in CMakeSettings to "<vcpkg_root>\\vcpkg\\installed\\x86-windows"(unless installed any of above not with vcpkg, then set the paths accordingly)